koibots8230/Newbie-Orientation/exercises/CommandBased.md

 ## Instructions

 Refactor your tank drive code to be in command based.
 You have all the knowledge you need, but if you need help, ask(google it first though!).

+*Hint:* Use a default command for driving around